Built-In CA

 Validation

-The following entry should be created in the Relution device history after distribution:
+The following entry should be created in the Relution device history after distribution: A certificate for the certificate template $Template was issued by $User.

 In addition, the new certificate can be found under Certificates in the device information (provided the device information is up to date).